NickDarvey/ServiceFabric.EventHubs/README.md

-﻿A Service Fabric Reliable Services and Event Hubs integration for perfect partitioning.
+A Service Fabric Reliable Services and Event Hubs integration for perfect partitioning.

 ```
 Event Hub partitions            [0]    [1]    [2]    [4]